 DRINC: Apply for funding

-- Applications must fall within BBSRC's portfolio (see related links), but may also include aspects of MRC's, EPSRC's and/or ESRC's remit
+- Applications must fall within BBSRC's portfolio (see related links), but may also include aspects of MRC's, EPSRC's and/or ESRC's remit (see external links)

 - It is likely that the aims of this club can best be achieved by an interdisciplinary approach.
 Therefore, collaborative applications which bring together groups with relevant expertise or experience to move research closer to application are particularly encouraged

 - Projects are typically 3-4 years in duration but projects up to 5 years will be considered